Water Meters

 Soil temperatures and settling may cause CC valves to not be flush with the ground.
 Contact the City if you wish to have a cc valve raised or lowered.

-The water meter and the connections to it are owned by the City of Beaumont.
+The water meter is owned by the City of Beaumont.
 If you feel the meter is inaccurate even after having it tested, you can request a meter replacement at your cost.

 Water meter tests